SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communication_VAX_SD_DMB_IRTDAB_Np1.md

 # Imagine Communication VAX SD DMB IRTDAB Np1

-This driver is used to monitor an Imagine Communications VAX SD DMB IRTDAB Np1 transmitter device.
+This connector is used to monitor an Imagine Communications VAX SD DMB IRTDAB Np1 transmitter device.

 ## About

-This driver retrieves 15 parameters from the device.
+This connector retrieves 15 parameters from the device.
 Data is polled via **SNMP**.
-The driver supports traps: each parameter is associated with a trap and trap sending can be enabled/disabled for each parameter.
+The connector supports traps: each parameter is associated with a trap and trap sending can be enabled/disabled for each parameter.

 ## Installation and Configuration